jdx/mise/SECURITY.md

 I'm open to PRs or suggestions on reducing dependency count even at the cost of functionality because it will make rtx more secure.

-## rtx.pub
+## rtx.jdx.dev

-rtx.pub is the asset host for rtx.
-It's used to host precompiled rtx CLI binaries, and hosts a "[VERSION](https://rtx.pub/VERSION)" which rtx uses to occasionally check for a new version being released.
-Currently this is hosted with a mix of 3 different vendors for CDN, assets, and domain registration.
-This will be brought down to a single vendor to reduce the surface area for security reasons.
+rtx.jdx.dev is the asset host for rtx.
+It's used to host precompiled rtx CLI binaries, and hosts a "[VERSION](https://rtx.jdx.dev/VERSION)" which rtx uses to occasionally check for a new version being released.
+Everything hosted there uses a single vendor to reduce surface area.

 ## rtx plugins